 Forensic facial reconstruction isn’t easy, especially when it’s being performed on people that have been gone for centuries.
 Originally used to help identify extremely decayed human remains for the purposes of criminal investigation, facial reconstruction has advanced far enough that it can be used for more academic pursuits.
 Although some historical figures had plaster “death masks” made that provide an easy starting point for modern scientists, facial reconstruction usually involves using the human skull as a base, and extrapolating outward from there to map out probable soft tissue placement until a discernable face appears.
 The technique relies on natural marks on the skull that indicate approximate soft tissue depth, telling reconstructors how much tissue to layer on.
 In the days before computers, facial reconstructions were done painstakingly by hand, but new technology has made the process much more efficient and accurate.
 It’s not a perfect process, but it’s as close as any modern person is going to get to looking King Tut in the face.

-Saint Anthony of Padua, O.F.M., also known as Anthony of Lisbon, was a Portuguese Catholic priest and friar of the Franciscan Order.
-He was born and raised by a wealthy family in Lisbon and died in Padua, Italy.
-Noted by his contemporaries for his forceful preaching and expert knowledge of scripture, he was the second-most-quickly canonized saint after Peter of Verona.
+Saint Anthony of Padua (Portuguese: Santo António de Pádua), born Fernando Martins de Bulhões (15 August 1195 – 13 June 1231) – also known as Saint Anthony of Lisbon (Portuguese: Santo António de Lisboa) – was a Portuguese Catholic priest and friar of the Franciscan Order.
+He was born and raised by a wealthy family in Lisbon, Portugal, and died in Padua, Italy.
+Noted by his contemporaries for his powerful preaching, expert knowledge of scripture, and undying love and devotion to the poor and the sick, he was one of the most quickly canonized saints in church history.
 He was proclaimed a Doctor of the Church on 16 January 1946.
-He is also the patron saint of finding things or lost people. ...more on Wikipedia
+He is also the patron saint of lost things. ...more on Wikipedia

 Age: Dec. at 36 (1195-1231)